tylercooksrice/cse15l-lab-reports/lab-report-1.md

 ![Image](CAT_with_no_arguments.png)

 - The working directory was /home when "cat" was ran.
 - The "cat" command prints out the contents of what was added inside the argument.
-By providing no arguments, the terminal could not process the "cat" command and became unresponsive.
+By providing no arguments, the terminal would display back to the user whatever was typed into the terminal input.
-- The output was an error because "cat" needs atleast one argument in order to work.
-Providing no arguments, the "cat" commmand would be unable to run and became unresponsive the following after.
+- The output, with no arguments began to read in data from the standard input, which afterwards would write what was inputted back into the standard output, which was why the output would display back to the user whatever was typed into the input after typing the "cat" commmand without any arguments.

 *with a path to a directory as an argument.*
 ![Image](CAT_with_directory_argument.png)